commcheck396/ANTIEPIC.INC/report/part2Draft.md

 1. Randomly select the game for which we want to predict the positive review rate.
 2. Identify the users who have reviewed the selected game.
 3. Use the trained model to predict whether these users would leave a positive review for the game.
+4. Compare the effects of the two weight increases on the original model.
-4. Calculate the predicted positive review rate based on these user predictions.
+5. Calculate the predicted positive review rate based on these user predictions.
-5. Compare the predicted positive review rate with the actual review rate to calculate the Mean Absolute Error (MAE).
+6. Compare the predicted positive review rate with the actual review rate to calculate the Mean Absolute Error (MAE).